Austin Riley: Atlanta Braves

 On May 15, 2019, Riley was called up to the Atlanta Braves prior to their game against the St. Louis Cardinals.
 Riley was promoted after Ender Inciarte was placed on the injured list.
-He made his major league debut that night and, in his second at bat, hit a home run off Michael Wacha.
-On May 29, 2019, Riley, despite a 14-4 blowout loss to the Nationals, hit his first career grand slam, marking his seventh home run in fourteen career games and bringing his RBI total to twenty.
-At the time, his seven home runs in fourteen games were the second most to begin a career, trailing only Trevor Story (Aristides Aquino has since passed them both with nine).
-On June 1, he hit his eighth home run in 16 games, becoming the fourth player in major league baseball history to achieve this feat.
+Riley made his major league debut that night and, in his second at bat, hit a home run off Michael Wacha.
+On May 29, Riley hit his first career grand slam, driving in the only runs in a 14–4 blowout loss to the Nationals, marking his seventh home run in fourteen career games and bringing his RBI total to 20.
+At the time, his seven home runs in 14 games were the second-most to begin a career, trailing only Trevor Story.
+(Aristides Aquino has since passed them both with nine home runs.)
+On June 1, Riley hit his eighth home run in 16 games, becoming the fourth player in major league baseball history to achieve this feat.
 He was also the fastest player in Braves franchise history to do so.
-Riley earned the NL Rookie of the Month Award for May 2019, despite only playing in 15 games.
+Riley earned the NL Rookie of the Month Award for May, despite only playing in 15 games.

-On August 8, 2019, Riley was placed on the 10-day injured list due to a right knee sprain, retroactive to August 5.
+On August 8, Riley was placed on the 10-day injured list due to a right knee sprain, retroactive to August 5.
 It was later revealed that Riley had a partial tear in his lateral collateral ligament that he sustained while working out.
-Riley began a rehab assignment on August 22 with the Rome Braves, and as of September 1 was continuing to rehab with the Gwinnett Stripers.In 2019 with the Braves he batted .226/.279/.471 with 18 home runs and 49 RBIs in 274 at bats, as on defense he played 58 games in left field, six at first base, five at third base, and two in right field.
+Riley began a rehab assignment on August 22 with the Rome Braves, and as of September 1 was continuing to rehab with the Gwinnett Stripers.
+He returned to the Braves lineup on September 6, playing in 14 of the team's final 21 games.In 2019 with the Braves he batted .226/.279/.471 with 18 home runs and 49 RBIs in 297 plate appearances.
+Defensively, he played 58 games in left field, six at first base, five at third base, and two in right field.